er-arcadio/Project1_2020_metis/README.md

-NEXT MEET! -- 4th of July 8am PDT 11am ET
+NEXT MEET! -- 5th of July 8am PDT 11am ET

 # Project1_2020_metis
 Looking at MTA &amp; Census data to help bring more woman into technology.

+## Presentation
+1. Intro - Jon (Present Problem - Highlight key takeaways)
+2. Method & tools - Jonathan (MatplotLib - Heat_map & bar_graphs & Google_Search)
+3. Results - Manny (visuals bar graphs, heat maps, Top 5s)
+4. Conclusion & Recommend - Lucy (pinned maps)
+5. Future Work - Lucy (See future work above)

 ## The Main Problem Summarized (Intro)
 WomenTechWomenYes (WTWY) wants to fill their event space with individuals passionate about increasing the participation of **women in technology**, and to concurrently **build awareness and reach**.
 They want to gather the most signitures from people that will contribute to their cause.

-## Progress and Goals (Method and Tools)
+## Progress (Method and Tools)

 *In "MVP" order*